 In the corporate world, every action is a means to a predetermined end.
 These predetermined ends are usually the goals you and your team have agreed to achieve on a short- or long-term basis.

 If you want to reach these goals, it’s important to constantly assess your own work and see if you are performing the necessary tasks and actions to do your part and fulfill your deliverables.

-For that, you need clarity on the goals and know if your actions are helping you progress towards them.
+For that, you need clarity on what your goals are, and how you affect progress.
 If there is no adequate progress towards the goals, then you have to change your plans and choose a different way to reach them.
 It is also vital to determine your strengths and weaknesses and the skills or tools required to reach your goals.
-This is where self-assessment comes in.
+This is where self assessment comes in.

 Self-evaluation directs us to prepare our next performance from the past and today’s experiences.

 Self-assessment, as the name suggests is the self evaluation of an employee conducted to meet various objectives.
 It is a type of employee performance review conducted for the following purposes: